andrewbells/spicy-north-1/content/blocks/2_5_lorem.md

 effectTimeout: 0
 ---

-Our mission is to channel our passion for games into the immersive, story-driven, and fun experience for mobile gamers around the world.
+Channeling our passion for games into the immersive, story-driven, and fun experiences for gamers around the world.